As Heard on Radio Soulwax Pt. 2: Reception

 In Stylus Magazine, Scott Plagenhoef gave it an "A−" rating and named it "one of the first real contenders for album of the year".
 Zane Lowe called it a "historical record", in Belpop, a documentary about Soulwax on Belgian TV channel Canvas.

-The album peaked at #2 in the Flemish Ultratop album chart, staying in the chart for 41 weeks, and reached #29 in Norway, #31 in the Netherlands, and #79 in France.
+The album peaked at No. 2 in the Flemish Ultratop album chart, staying in the chart for 41 weeks, and reached No. 29 in Norway, No. 31 in the Netherlands, and No. 79 in France.
 The album was certified a gold record in Belgium.

 Neil Strauss rated it the best pop album of 2002 in his end-of-year list in The New York Times.
-The Face placed it second in their list of best albums of 2002, and Spin placed it at #40 in their end-of-year list of best albums, calling it "the year's best novelty record".
+The Face placed it second in their list of best albums of 2002, and Spin placed it at No. 40 in their end-of-year list of best albums, calling it "the year's best novelty record".

 David Bowie described the mash-ups as "dynamite combinations" in an interview on BBC radio, and gave further praise in an interview in The Times.
 Bowie also invited Soulwax with him for an interview on French television in 2003.

-The album ensured many other invitations for Soulwax, who played at a party organised by Kylie Minogue in the Tribeca Grand hotel in New York.
-Minogue also performed their mash-up of her song "Can't Get You Out of My Head" and New Order's song "Blue Monday" live at the 2002 BRIT Awards, and afterwards released it as the B-side of her single "Love at First Sight" under the title "Can't Get Blue Monday Out of My Head".

 Online music magazine Pitchfork placed As Heard On Radio Soulwax Pt.
 2 at number 93 on their list of top 200 albums of the 2000s.
 At the 2013 Elektropedia Awards, the album was voted the best Belgian dance album ever.